nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Results are evaluated for each 2Hz keyframe, also known as `sample`.
 The tracking results for a particular evaluation set (train/val/test) are stored in a single JSON file.
 For the train and val sets the evaluation can be performed by the user on their local machine.
-For the test set the user needs to zip the single JSON result file and submit it to the official evaluation server.
+For the test set the user needs to zip the single JSON result file and submit it to the official evaluation server (see above).
 The JSON file includes meta data `meta` on the type of inputs used for this method.
 Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
 Each `sample_token` from the current evaluation set must be included in `results`, although the list of predictions may be empty if no object is tracked.